angel-dart/angel/README.md

 angel init hello
 ```

-You can even have your server run and be hot-reloaded on file changes:
+You can even have your server run and be *live-reloaded* on file changes:

 ```dart
 angel start